Katebsaber/dash_drag_drop/README.md

-# dash sample application with drag and drop (dragula)
+# Dash sample application with drag and drop (dragula)
 Dash application with drag and drop options